December 11, 2019

 This loss can be replenished with a deep moisturizing shampoo and conditioner, together with a leave-in moisturizing spray.
 Lowering the frequency of washing your hair in a week can also prevent excessive dryness.

-While applying a moisturizing mask or conditioner, you should first work the product on the tips of your hair and work upwards to the middle of your strands.
+While applying a moisturizing mask or conditioner to dry hair, you should first work the product on the tips of your hair and work upwards to the middle of your strands.
 Your scalp doesn’t need application of moisturizer unless it’s extremely dry.

 Also, moisturizers should be applied on wet hair only because this will enable your strands absorb the product properly.
 Some leave-in and daily conditioners can be used every day; however, you shouldn’t fail to use a deeper one once in a week.